abishekatp/notes/notes/QC/101_SS_Quantum_Information.md

 \frac{1}{\sqrt{2}}|1\rangle
 $$

+### How can we describe the superposition using quantum state vector?

+Remember that still the two vectors $|0\rangle$ and $|1\rangle$ are the standard basis for quantum state vectors also.
+So this means any quantum state can be written as a linear combination of the two standard basis vectors.
+This linear combination is called 'superposition' in quantum world.
+That means any quantum state can be written as the superposition(or linear combination) of vectors from the basis set(which usually is the standard basis).

-In the above equations we are writing a quantum state as a linear combination of basis vectors. (note: As we discussed in quantum systems linear combination and superpositon are synonymous to each other).
-Also if you notice both these states only differ by a sign of a imaginary part.
-We will use some kind of operations to differentiate these two vectors.
+In the above equations we are writing a quantum states $|+\rangle$ and $|-\rangle$ as a linear combination of basis vectors.
+Also if you notice that both these states only differ by a sign of a imaginary part(or can say that only differ by phase not by the amplitude).
+There is a way to differentiate these two quantum states using some operations.
 We will see more about operation on quantum system in upcoming sections.

-> Notice that for all the five of these quantum states have a Eucliean norm of 1(then only we can say that it is a valid quantum state).
+> Notice that all the five of these quantum states have a Euclidean norm of 1(then only we can say that it is a valid quantum state).
 > $$|| |0\rangle || = || |1\rangle || = || |+\rangle || = || |-\rangle || = || |\psi\rangle || = 1$$
 >I will just show for one quantum state how we can compute the Euclidean norm.
 >$$ || |\psi\rangle || =